testforgeio/testforge/blog/src/content/blog/003-idea-ai-chats.md

 Developers are now experiencing IDEs where AI doesn't just speed up routine work, but increasingly acts as an intelligent **agent**.
 Instead of just responding to direct prompts, these agents can leverage broader context and tools using mechanisms like **Model Context Protocols (MCP)**.
-These protocols allow the AI to understand the project runtime information, use external tools, enabling more complex, multi-step tasks like implementing features based on issue descriptions or performing sophisticated refactoring across multiple files.
+This protocol allow the AI to understand the project runtime information, and use external tools, enabling more complex, multi-step tasks like implementing features based on issue descriptions or performing sophisticated refactoring across multiple files.
 This progress moves beyond simple assistance towards a collaborative partnership where human creativity is amplified by AI, enabling teams to develop software faster and more efficiently than ever before.

 ## Detailed Comparison of Leading Tools